M-Rohr/Trait-patterns-Model/README.md

  - exploit_fun.py: Script with all the documented function required to analyze the results from simulation_experiment.py.

  - Figs_simulation_experiment.py: Script to run the analysis of simulation experiment and generate the figure in the article.
+     #/!\ If you work on windows, python may return:
+     #"BrokenProcessPool: A task has failed to un-serialize.
+Please ensure that the arguments of the function are all picklable."
+     #It'sa bug from the parallelization process.
+If it's appen, run the script with parameters set for very small
+     #null model  (eg. n_it = 2, n_sample = 1) in debug mode, with a break point on line 95.
+     #Then exot debug mode, the script should run properly.